xiaoniuniu89/ci-pride-hackathon-team3/README.md

    * [GIT](https://git-scm.com/) : This was the preferred method of version control.
 To commit and publish our project to GitHub, we used the gitpod.

-   * [Favicon.io](https://favicon.io/favicon-converter/) : This is a Favicon maker that was used to create the MMÀ-HAIRCARE favicon.
+   * [Favicon.io](https://favicon.io/favicon-converter/) : This is a Favicon maker that was used to create the our favicon.

    * [JSHint](https://jshint.com/) : This was used to analyse the JavaScript code and ensure that all errors were minimised.